gridbugs/gridbugs.org/collections/_posts/2023-05-10-programming-an-arduino-the-hard-way.md

 again we would have to stop `picocom` before running `avrdude`.
 That gets a bit annoying.

+We're going to use the USB cable for programming and the USB to UART adapter for receiving messages printed by the Arduino.
-To do this, unplug the red 5v wire from the UART adapter, and plug the USB cable back into the USB port.
+To set this up, unplug the red 5v wire from the UART adapter, and plug the USB cable back into the USB port.
 Keep at least the green and black wires attached from the setup above - just make sure the red wire is unplugged as we'll be powering the Arduino with the USB cable once again.
 Now with both the USB cable (the one